 The ensemble method works by first reading precinct level data of the state or county in question, and creating a planar graph where the vertices correspond to individual precincts and the edges indicate physical adjacencies.
 It then creates a random initial districting plan, and generates new plans by randomly sampling from possible alterations to this initial plan, ensuring that all new proposals comply to specified demographic and geographic criteria.

-My work has been the implementation of a merge-split procedure for generating new district proposals.
+During my time at Duke, I worked on the implementation of a merge-split procedure for generating new district proposals.
 In this method, we impose a random spanning tree on each individual district, and then select two random adjacent districts to be merged.
 A single merged district is created with its own random spanning tree.
-We then scan the edges of this merged district's tree seeking `valid cuts' where the removal of the edge would result in two split districts that each comply to the given demographic and geographic criteria.
-We randomly select one of these `valid cuts,' and this creates the two new districts.
+We then scan the edges of this merged district’s tree seeking ‘valid cuts’ where the removal of the edge would result in two split districts that each comply to the given demographic and geographic criteria.
+We randomly select one of these ‘valid cuts,’ and this creates the two new districts.
 The benefit of this method is that it is reversible.
 The probability of our sampler accepting the new proposal depends on the total number of possible spanning trees and the number of alternative cuts we could have selected to create the same proposal, both of which can be reasonably computed.
-We submitted a paper `Metropolized Forest Recombination for Monte Carlo Sampling of Graph Partitions' to the SIAM Journal on Applied Mathematics, and are working on revisions now.
+This resulted in the publication of ‘Metropolized Forest Recombination for Monte Carlo Sampling of Graph Partitions’ in the SIAM Journal on Applied Mathematics.

 Des Moines Traffic Citations (continuing)